rlipscombe/rabbitmq-learnings/README.md

 You'll figure it out.

-## `simple_producer` and `simple_consumer`
+## `producer` and `consumer`

-`simple_consumer` declares a queue, and subscribes to it.
+`consumer` declares a queue, and subscribes to it.
 Because the defaults are used, this means that it is bound to the default exchange.
 Because the default exchange is a *direct* exchange, this means that only messages addressed to that queue will be seen.

-`simple_producer` publishes a message to the default exchange, using a routing key that matches the one in `simple_consumer`.
+`producer` publishes a message to the default exchange, using a routing key that matches the one in `consumer`.

-If you run just `simple_consumer my-queue`, you can see in the RabbitMQ visualiser that there's a queue named "my-queue", connected to the default exchange with binding "my-queue", with a single listener.
+If you run just `consumer my-queue`, you can see in the RabbitMQ visualiser that there's a queue named "my-queue", connected to the default exchange with binding "my-queue", with a single listener.

 ### Queues are autoDelete, by default

-Because `simple_consumer` didn't specify any queue options, we got an `autoDelete: true` queue.
+Because `consumer` didn't specify any queue options, we got an `autoDelete: true` queue.

 This means that it will be deleted when the last consumer exits.

-You can see this by pressing Ctrl+C to kill `simple_consumer`.
+You can see this by pressing Ctrl+C to kill `consumer`.
 Note that the queue is removed from the visualiser.

 ### Multiple consumers, single queue

-If you run `simple_consumer my-queue` twice, you can see in the RabbitMQ visualiser that there's still a single "my-queue" queue, but that it has two processes listening to it.
+If you run `consumer my-queue` twice, you can see in the RabbitMQ visualiser that there's still a single "my-queue" queue, but that it has two processes listening to it.